Mazda 6 review

 The Mazda 6 was Auto Express’ Best Family Car of 2013, with dramatic looks and an excellent driving experience

-A bold front end, coupe-like looks and strong overall presence are all very hard to ignore.
-These design features are inspired by Mazda’s recent KODO Design philosophy, which aims to combine elegant and masculine looks into one striking package.
+That said, it does face some tough opposition in the form of the new Volkswagen Passat and Ford Mondeo, but the Mazda’s bold front end, coupe-like looks and strong overall presence are all very hard to ignore.
+These design features are inspired by Mazda’s recent Kodo Design philosophy, which aims to combine elegant and masculine looks into one striking package.

-Of more importance was the introduction of Mazda’s SkyActiv technology to the family car.
-This has helped to cut emissions without compromising performance, and the powerful 2.2-litre diesel delivers the efficiency of a smaller-capacity engine.
-There’s a choice of 148bhp or 173bhp versions.
-Some superminis like the latest Honda Jazz struggle to match the most efficient engine’s economy figures.
+Of more importance was the introduction of Mazda’s SkyActiv technology to the family car range.
+This has helped to cut emissions without compromising performance, with the powerful 2.2-litre diesel delivering the efficiency of a much smaller engine.
+There’s a choice of 148bhp or 173bhp versions, as well as a selection of quiet petrol engines.

 As is usual in this market sector, there’s an equally stylish Tourer estate version of the Mazda 6.
 All models come in SE, SE-L and range-topping Sport trims, each with a generous list of standard and optional equipment.